 Towards the end of Mortal Kombat 9.
 Raiden tries to make one with Quan Chi to help turn the tide against the Big Bad after Sindel's massacre; the souls of all those killed in the battle for Netherrealm's aid.
 Unfortunately, the Big Bad had already sold all the souls to Quan Chi.

-In Dawnguard it's revealed that making a pact and submitting yourself to Molag Bal will turn you into a more powerful Vampire than simply letting the disease that leads to vampirism run its course does.
-The Big Bad of Dawnguard did this long ago to stave off death, draggin his wife and daughter into it and sacrificing many of his own subjects in the process.
+In the Dawnguard DLC, it's revealed that making a pact and submitting yourself to Molag Bal, Daedric Prince of Domination and Rape, will turn you into a more powerful version of a Vampire than does simply becoming one via disease.
+The Big Bad of Dawnguard did this ages ago to stave off death, dragging his wife and daughter into it and sacrificing many of his own subjects in the process.

-In Dragonborn, Miraak, the First Dragonborn, gained the power he needed to defy his former dragon masters through a deal with Hermaeus Mora.
+In the Dragonborn DLC, Miraak, the First Dragonborn, gained the power he needed to defy his former dragon masters through a deal with Hermaeus Mora, Daedric Prince of Knowledge.
 The player must make that same deal in order to gain the power necessary to slay Miraak.

 The winner of Twisted Metal gets one wish from Calypso, when he grants it things aren't always what they'll expect.

-In Twisted Metal Black though, the wishes have to malicous in nature to not be twisted as we learn.
+In Twisted Metal: Black though, the wishes have to malicious in nature to not be twisted as we learn.

 In The Binding of Isaac, Devil Rooms sometimes appear after boss fights.
 Inside these rooms, Isaac can trade hearts from his Life Meter for extremely powerful items and upgrades.